About

 • Minji Byun, byunm1@uci.edu, Microbiology & Molecular Genetics

-• David A. Frumandfruman@uci.edu, Molecular Biology & Biochemistry
+• David Frumandfruman@uci.edu, Molecular Biology & Biochemistry

 • Paul Gershonpgershon@uci.edu, Molecular Biology & Biochemistry